hashicorp/field-workshops-nomad/docs/slides/multi-cloud/nomad-oss/nomad-3-interacting-with-nomad.md

 ---
 name: lab-challenge-3.2
-# Lab Challenge 3.2: Running the Nomad Agent in Dev Mode
+# Lab Challenge 3.2: Running a Dev Nomad Agent

-* In this lab you'll run your first Nomad agent in "dev" mode
+* In this challenge, you'll run your first Nomad agent in "dev" mode.
-* You'll query the status of the node
-* You'll query the status fo the Nomad cluster
+* You'll query the status of the node and the status of the Nomad cluster.
+* Instructions:
+  * Click the "Run a Dev Mode Nomad Agent" challenge of the "Nomad Basics" track.
+  * Then click the green "Start" button.
+  * Follow the challenge's instructions.
+  * Click the green "Check" button when finished.

 ???
 * Just to get started, we need to run the Nomad Agent.
 We'll do this in "dev" mode for simplicity